Vision, Values and Ethos

 With the particular pressure of primary school places growing and parents having great difficulty in getting their children into local primary schools, the Governors and the Head Teacher were asked what Ashmole could do to help.
 Ashmole Academy is uniquely advantaged in this regard.
 It has a 28 acre site, one of the largest open spaces in the area.
 Within these 28 acres, the school has said previously to Barnet that a space could be found for a primary school.
 Ashmole Academy is located on the boundary between two local education authorities, Enfield and Barnet.
 The boundary between the two authorities is the school boundary.
 The school is situated in Barnet but 52% of its intake comes from Barnet and the remaining 48% from Enfield.

 Ashmole Primary School is in a unique geographical location in London having 28 acres of grounds.
 It proposes to take full advantage of its physical environment by creating an educational campus of outstanding educational establishments within its grounds, all of which are in close proximity to each other.
-The Academy already is an eight form outstanding 11-16 secondary school with a large and outstanding Sixth Form of 370 students.
+The Academy already is an eight form outstanding 11-16 secondary school with a large and outstanding Sixth Form of 600 students.
 The main 11-16 school has all purpose built accommodation.
 The Sixth Form has recently benefitted from a state of the art Sixth Form Centre.
-The Academy seeks to develop this trend further by providing a private nursery school, funded by the Academy, and a sponsored Free School primary school on its site.
+The Academy sponsored the Free School primary school on its site.
 It seeks to maximise the educational advantages of all the buildings and the physical environment of the site.
-It seeks to create the Ashmole Academy Education Campus as a centre of excellence in education from pre-school through to the end of compulsory schooling at the age of 18 with the Academy Trust taking responsibility for ensuring that all such provisions within the campus deliver and continue to deliver an outstanding educational service and performance.
-It will be an educational campus of an outstanding nature servicing the local community with many of its children, pupils, students and parent/carers living within walking distance of the campus.
-The campus will have the benefits of the various institutions being within walking distance of each other, enabling the effective provision of resources, school improvement, teacher training and facilities to be maximised.
+The Ashmole Educational campus is of an outstanding nature servicing the local community with many of its children, pupils and parent/carers living within walking distance of the campus.
+The campus has the benefits of the various institutions being within walking distance of each other, enabling the effective provision of resources, school improvement, teacher training and facilities to be maximised.

-Ashmole Academy seeks to develop a feeder school criterion to its admission criteria with regard to Ashmole Primary School.
-The Academy had such a criteria a number of years ago.
-Feeder school criteria need to be reasonable and transparent.
-Ashmole Primary School will be a feeder school to Ashmole Academy because the Ashmole Academy Trust will be responsible for its school improvement, ensuring that the primary school is outstanding or well on its way to being outstanding.
-Furthermore, the primary school will be teaching an ‘enhanced’ primary curriculum that better prepares its pupils to transfer to the Ashmole Academy curriculum.
+Ashmole Primary School is a feeder school to Ashmole Academy because the Ashmole Trust will be responsible for its school improvement, ensuring that the primary school is outstanding.
+Furthermore, the primary school is teaching an ‘enhanced’ primary curriculum that better prepares its pupils to transfer to the Ashmole Academy curriculum.

 The Academy recognises that its admissions must keep capacity for other admissions to the school from other local primary schools.